The tongue-twister named Cobdogla (an Aboriginal word meaning ‘land of plenty’) is home to unique historical treasures .

 It's home to the Cobdogla Irrigation and Steam Museum, originally the pumping station for the district's vineyards and horticultural crops.
 Here, you can see pumping equipment and all manner of the machinery used in the development of the district's irrigation system, including the mighty Humphrey Pumps - the only remaining examples in the world.

-It’s now a great family getaway, with a riverfront caravan park and museum.
+Cobdogla is now a great family getaway, with a riverfront caravan park and museum.
+For keen fishermen, there is also a boat ramp at 'Bruno Bay' with some great fishing spots.